-Parliament protest grinds justice to a halt
+Parliament protest disrupts court cases

-The liberty of a man awaiting a jury trial has been compromised by anti-mandate protesters fighting for "freedom".
+The anti-mandate protest at Parliament is stalling scores of court cases - including one trial involving sex charges.

-Around 2000 people are remanded behind bars awaiting their day in court, among them a man awaiting a week-long sexual violation trial, who will now have to wait longer in his own bid for freedom.
+Around 2000 people are remanded behind bars awaiting their day in court, among them a man awaiting a week-long sexual violation trial.

 His trial that was set to be heard in the High Court at Wellington next week has been adjourned without a new date in sight.